What are Polycyclic Aromatic Hydrocarbons? PAHs

 There a few things a sweep can do to help reduce exposure and risk of developing associated illness and cancers.
 I will list some.

 - Avoid any exposure!

-- Always use level 111 cat 5 disposable paper suit and bags/dispose of them after each job, they’re not reusable items.
+- Always use Category 111 Type 5/6 disposable suit. bags/dispose of them after each job, they’re not reusable items.

-- Use a PAPR HEPA rated TM3 respirator on every job, keep it clean, serviced and replace filters as needed.
+- Ideally use a PAPR HEPA rated TM3 respirator on every job, keep it clean, serviced and replace filters as needed.
 Always store your respirator in a clean area.

-- While it is stated that some PAPR system can give 500x OEL protection, Some respirators will only protect concentrations of 40X the occupational exposure limit.
+- While it is stated that some PAPR system can give 500x OEL protection, Some respirators will only protect concentrations of 20X or 40X the occupational exposure limit.
 Find out what the OEL is for various PAHS and PM 2.5s/ PM 10s and don’t exceed it.
 Half masks only protect for up to 20x OEL for a maximum of 1 hour!

-- Seal and encapsulate with disposable 1000-gauge poly
+- Seal and encapsulate fireplace opening or stove with disposable 1000-gauge poly where possible

 - Use clean sheets on every job